September Massacres: Prison de l'Abbaye

 The massacres were opposed by the staff of the prison, who allowed many prisoners to escape, one example being Pauline de Tourzel.
-The Prison de l'Abbaye contained a number of prisoners formerly belonging to the royal household, as well as survivors of the Swiss Guards from the royal palace.
+The Prison de l'Abbaye contained many prisoners formerly belonging to the royal household, as well as survivors of the Swiss Guards from the royal palace.
 Among them were the royal governesses Marie Angélique de Mackau and Louise-Élisabeth de Croÿ de Tourzel; the ladies-in-waiting the Princess de Tarente and the Princess de Lamballe; the queen's ladies-maids Marie-Élisabeth Thibault and Mme Bazile; the dauphin's nurse St Brice; the Princesse de Lamballe's lady's maid Navarre; and the valets of the king, Chamilly and Hue.
 All ten former members of the royal household were placed before the tribunals and freed from charges, with the exception of the Princess de Lamballe, whose death would become one of the most publicized of the September Massacres.
 Louise-Élisabeth de Croÿ de Tourzel was released on order of Manuel by the Commune.

 Of the Swiss Guard prisoners 135 were killed, 27 were transferred, 86 were set free, and 22 had uncertain fates.
 According to George Long 122 died and 43 people were released.
-The victims had to leave behind money, jewelry, silver, gold, assignats, but also an Aeneid which widely regarded as Virgil's masterpiece.
+The victims had to leave behind money, jewelry, silver, gold, assignats, but also an Aeneid which is widely regarded as Virgil's masterpiece.
 Most of the victims' clothes were pierced with spade marks and had bloodstains.
 According to Louvet four armed men came to the house of Roland to get paid.
-On Monday morning nine o'clock, Billaud-Varenne came to the Abbaye prison and declared that the tribunal should stop stealing and would get paid by the Commune.
-At ten Maillard and his twelve judges resumed their work.
-In three days 216 men, and only three women were massacred in the Abbey.
-De Virot, responsible for the safeguarding of large stocks of weapons stored in the Hotel des Invalides, and his daughter survived.
+On 3 September at 9 am, Billaud-Varenne came to the Abbaye prison and declared that the tribunal should stop stealing and would get paid by the Commune.
+At 10 am Maillard and his 12 judges resumed their the summary judgments.
+In three days 216 men and 3 women were massacred in the Abbey.